 Here’s the email access:

-Providing your visitors with the choice of delivery gives them chance to tell you how they want things done.
+Give them a choice.
 It’s a way for your offer to conveniently fit into their life.

-Use imagery to show your visitors what’s to come and to get them excited about it.
-Visually appeal to your visitors sense of anticipation.
+Visually appeal to your visitors’ sense of anticipation.
+Use imagery to show them what’s to come and to get them excited about it.

-After installing 100s of Recipes extension, I arrived at this thank you page, which included several image options on where to go next.
+After installing the “100s of Recipes” extension, this thank you page included several image options on where to go next.

-- The landing page reciprocity: you provided so much value to your visitors (and gifted it for free with no strings attached) that they felt inclined to return the favor by opting into your offer.
+- Landing page reciprocity: you provide so much value to your visitors, gifting something for free with no strings attached, that they feel inclined to opt in to your offer (reciprocate)

-- The thank you page reciprocity: your visitor opted into your offer and gave up some personal contact info, so you double up on the reciprocity effort and make the post-conversion experience as valuable, enjoyable and effortless as possible.
-Oh and you shower your visitors with gratitude.
+- Thank you page reciprocity: your visitor gave up some personal contact info opting in, so you double up on the reciprocity effort and make the post-conversion experience as valuable, enjoyable, and effortless as possible—while showering your visitors with gratitude.

-No Kid Hungry used this concept to reach their donation goals.
+No Kid Hungry used this concept to reach its donation goals.
 They entice visitors further into the conversion by describing what $10 pays for:

-Then after the donation made, the thank you page feeds into the donor’s ego and explains specifically what that contribution did.
+After the donation is made, the thank you page feeds into the donor’s ego and explains specifically what that contribution did.

-Now that you have your visitor’s interest, give them even more value by including relevant useful offers.
-Unlike landing pages, the attention ratio on a thank you page can go upwards of 1:1.
+While you have your visitor’s interest, give them even more value with relevant offers.
+Unlike landing pages, the attention ratio on a thank you page can go upward of 1:1 🎉

 This is the appropriate place to add exploratory info and links to other relevant content.
-You can include additional forms, links to your best content, helpful resources, and the navigation bar.
+Include additional forms, links to your best content, and helpful supplementary resources.

 Here’s an example from Fisher where we included their most popular content on the right-hand column of their thank you page:

-This one is easy to shy away from because it can feel like you’re asking your visitors for a favor – and that goes against the reciprocity concept, right?
-Nah – there can actually be a positive impact that comes with asking your converted visitors for the referral or for the share request.
-So long as your offer is something that successfully works and improves your visitor’s life, your user should feel like referring and sharing your offer will enhance their social standing.
+This one’s easy to shy away from because it can feel like asking your audience for a favor—kinda the opposite of the reciprocity concept, right?
+Nah 😉

+But there's a potential positive impact that comes from asking your converted visitors for a referral.
+So long as your offer is something that successfully works and improves your visitor’s life, they should feel like sharing your offer to enhance their social standing.

 Getuwired’s Ella Wilson describes referral psychology: